lramirez1619/kickstarter_analysis/README.md

 	- The data was also pulled from 19 different countries, with no identifier what part of each country.
 Socioeconomic status and population density were never factored.
 Campaign efforts in the sub-burbs of Ohio will not generate the same goals as downtown Manhattan.

 - What are some other possible tables and/or graphs that we could create?
+	- A clustered column would have been helpful in visiuly identifying